Home

 Semester registrations

-ARTICLE 21 - (1) Each semester students must re-register on the dates for online registration stated in the academic calendar.
+(1) Each semester students must re-register on the dates for online registration stated in the academic calendar.
 However, students who enroll in an undergraduate program for the first time may also register in the add/drop week stated in the academic calendar.
-Students who fail to register on the designated dates are deemed unregistered and may not enjoy the rights for registered students.
+Students who fail to register on the designated dates are deemed unregistered and may not enjoy the rights of registered students.

-a) Students pay the tuition and registration fee and fulfill any other financial obligations (dormitory fee, library fee, etc.) pertaining to previous years, if any.
+(2) Students are first required to pay the tuition and registration fee and, if applicable, fulfill any other financial obligations (dormitory fee, library fee, etc.) pertaining to previous years.

 (3) In the first semester they have registered, students must take all first-semester courses included in the curriculum, except for those from which they are exempted.

-(4) The following priorities are observed in determining the courses to be taken during semester registration providing that the prerequisites have been met; however, these priorities may be changed with the approval of the advisor:
+(5) The following priorities are observed in determining the courses to be taken during semester registration provided that the prerequisites have been met:

 a) The courses which must be repeated.

-b) The must courses pertaining to previous years which were not taken before.
+b) The compulsory courses pertaining to previous years which were not taken before.

 c) The courses which must be taken according to the order of years in the curriculum, which students want to retake to improve their Cumulative Grade Point Average, and/or to take in NI status.

-(5) Students who have completed their semester registration during the online registration dates may add or drop courses or change course sections during the add/drop dates stated in the academic calendar.
+(6) Students who have completed their semester registration may add or drop courses or change course sections during the add/drop dates stated in the academic calendar.

-(7) Students with unregistered status may register during the online registration period stated in the academic calendar in the following semesters.
-However, these students must apply to the RO by filing a petition latest by the date online registration starts.
+(8) Students with unregistered status may register during the registration period stated in the academic calendar in the following semesters.
+However, these students must apply to the RO by filing a petition no later than the date on which registration starts.

-(8) Students who fail to register for four consecutive academic years (eight semesters) without a valid reason are dismissed from the University by the decision of the academic board concerned and the approval of the Higher Education Council.
+(9) Students who fail to register for four consecutive academic years (eight semesters) without a valid reason are dismissed from the University by the decision of the academic board concerned and the approval of the Council of Higher Education.

 Course withdrawals